General Treatment

 The First Dental Appointment

-The American Academy of Pediatric Dentistry recommends that you bring your child in to see us by his/her first birthday.
-Though this may sound early, we can teach you proper pediatric oral hygiene techniques, check for cavities, and watch for developmental problems (Watch Age One Dental Visit Video).
+The American Academy of Pediatric Dentistry recommends bringing your child to see us by their first birthday.
+Though this may sound early, we can teach you proper pediatric oral hygiene techniques, check for cavities, and watch for developmental problems

 Various forms of tooth decay can affect babies and small children.
-Early Childhood Caries (tooth decay) can develop rapidly, progressing from the hard, outer enamel layer of a tooth into the softer, inner dentin in six months or less.
+Early Childhood Caries (tooth decay) can develop rapidly, progressing from a tooth's hard outer enamel layer into the softer inner dentin in six months or less.

-Most of all, we want to make sure your child has a positive experience at our office and will be a regular visitor for years to come.
+Most of all, we want to ensure your child has a positive experience at our office and will be a regular visitor for years.

 Pediatric Dental Treatments

-There are a variety of dental treatments we provide to prevent tooth decay in children, or to save or repair teeth when necessary.
+We provide various dental treatments to prevent tooth decay in children or to save or repair teeth when necessary.
 They include:

-Topical Fluoride — Fluoride incorporates into the enamel of teeth, making it harder and more resistant to decay.
-Although there is a small amount of fluoride in toothpastes and in some drinking water supplies, we can apply a higher concentration onto your child's teeth for maximum protection (Watch Preventing Cavities in Kids Video).
+Topical Fluoride—Fluoride incorporates into the enamel of teeth, making it harder and more resistant to decay.
+Although there is a small amount of fluoride in toothpaste and some drinking water supplies, we can apply a higher concentration to your child's teeth for maximum protection

-Dental Sealants — We can apply a plastic coating that prevents cavities by sealing the little grooves on the chewing surfaces of back teeth known as “pits and fissures.”
+Dental Sealants — We can apply a plastic coating that prevents cavities by sealing the little grooves on the chewing surfaces of back teeth, known as "pits and fissures."
 These little crevices become the perfect environments for decay-causing bacteria.
-Immature tooth enamel is more permeable and therefore less resistant to tooth decay.
-Dental sealants are easy to apply and provide years of protection (Watch Dental Sealant Video).
+Immature tooth enamel is more permeable and less resistant to tooth decay.
+Dental sealants are easy to apply and provide years of protection

-Root Canal Treatment — Perhaps you have had a root canal treatment yourself, to save an injured or severely decayed tooth.
+Root Canal Treatment — Perhaps you have had a root canal treatment yourself to save an injured or severely decayed tooth.
 Well, sometimes children need root canals, too.
-As mentioned above, baby teeth are important guides to the permanent teeth that are already forming beneath your child's gums.
-Therefore, saving them from premature loss can help prevent a malocclusion (“mal” – bad; “occlusion” – bite) that requires orthodontic treatment.
+As mentioned above, baby teeth are essential guides to the permanent teeth already forming beneath your child's gums.
+Therefore, saving them from premature loss can help prevent a malocclusion ("mal" - bad; "occlusion" - bite) that requires orthodontic treatment.

 Orthodontic Concerns

-By around age 7, most malocclusions have become evident.
+Most malocclusions become evident by around age 7.
 Interceptive orthodontic treatment around this time can help direct proper tooth positioning and/or jaw growth, eliminating or simplifying the need for later treatment.
-There are many orthodontic problems that can be detected early and are examples of why a trained professional should evaluate your child during his/her growth and development.
+Many orthodontic problems can be detected early, which is why a trained professional should evaluate your child during his/her growth and development.

 Sports & Your Child's Teeth

 If your child is active in sports, we highly recommend a custom-made mouthguard.
 It is estimated that mouthguards prevent more than 200,000 injuries each year.
-We can have a mouthguard custom-made specifically for your child using a model of his or her teeth that will offer greater protection than an off-the-shelf model.
-It's an investment that pays off highly in the form of reduced pain, suffering — and dental expenses down the road!
+We can have a mouthguard custom-made specifically for your child using a model of their teeth that will offer greater protection than an off-the-shelf model.
+It's an investment that pays off in the form of reduced pain, suffering, and dental expenses down the road!
 Please ask us about mouthguards at your child's next appointment.